Society of Hispanic Professional Engineers By-Laws

 Communications Chair

 a.
-Responsible for sending weekly newsletters to the Society of Hispanic Professional Engineers general body.
+Send weekly newsletters to the general body of the Society of Hispanic Professional Engineers at the University of Illinois Chicago.

 b.
-Responsible for the maintenance of the Society of Hispanic Professional Engineers website and social media.
+Work with the Webmaster weekly to maintain and create content for the Society of Hispanic Professional Engineers website and social media, such as Instagram and LinkedIn.

 c.
-Responsible for submitting event descriptions and information to the College of Engineering Newsletter.
+Submit event descriptions and information to the College of Engineering Newsletter.

 d.
-In charge of creating an initiative that promotes chapter success and encourages recruitment.
+Responsible for creating an initiative that promotes chapter success and encourages recruitment on social media platforms.

 Activities Chair

 a.
-Arranges social and recreational events within the organization.
+Arrange social and recreational events within the organization.

 b.
 Provides alternative activities for board members to participate in and facilitate board bonding.